syncfusion-content/winui-docs/winui/Chart/Interactive-Features/InteractiveFeatures.md

 # Interactive features

-SfChart provides interactive features such as tracking data points and selection.

-The following interactive features are supported in SfChart:
+SfChart supports the following interactive features to interact with chart.

-* CrossHair
+* Crosshair
-* ToolTip
+* Tooltip
-* TrackBall
+* Trackball
 * Zoom and Pan
 * Selection